calcom/cal.com/apps/queue-worker/README.md

 > Make sure you've installed the dependencies before running any code/script in this repo.

 The first step is to start run `temporal server start-dev` to start the Temporal Server.
+That will start a Temporal Server with an in-memory database.

+> If you want to use use a persistent database, you can use the command `temporal server start-dev --db-filename calcom-temp.db` to run with SQLite database

 Next, set up the environment variables.
 Create a `.env` and copy the content of `.env.example` to it.
 Replace the empty values with the correct values.
 The `DATABASE_URL` should be the same as what you specified in the root `.env` file.